 Classic Mexican flavors of cumin and chili powder are paired with quinoa and walnuts to give you a taco filling with that signature crumbly texture.
 You’ll leave this meal feeling satisfied but not stuffed – which is the beauty of plant based eating!

-How do I make simple vegan tacos?
+How to make simple vegan tacos:

 You’ll start by adding the quinoa and water to a small pot.
 Cook according to package directions (typically: bring to a boil, cover, reduce heat to low and simmer for 12-15 minutes or until the water has evaporated).
 Fluff with a fork and set aside to cool.

 Then you’ll saute onion in olive oil and add garlic and a few key spices.

 Then add walnuts and soy sauce and cook for another minute or so.
 The soy sauce might seem like an interesting choice, but it adds great depth of flavor when paired with the spices.

 Then add the quinoa back in.
 Stir to combine and cook until heated through.

 You’ll combine avocado, cilantro and lime juice (surprising, I know) in a food processor along with a pinch of salt and a splash of water.
 The end result is the creamiest, dreamiest taco sauce in all the land.